John Smith (explorer): Jamestown

 In early January 1608, nearly 100 new settlers arrived with Captain Newport on the First Supply, but the village was set on fire through carelessness.
 That winter, the James River froze over, and the settlers were forced to live in the burned ruins.
 During this time, they wasted much of the three months that Newport and his crew were in port loading their ships with iron pyrite (fool's gold).
 Food supplies ran low, although the Native Americans brought some food, and Smith wrote that "more than half of us died".
 Smith spent the following summer exploring Chesapeake Bay waterways and producing a map that was of great value to Virginia explorers for more than a century.

 In October 1608, Newport brought a second shipment of supplies along with 70 new settlers, including the first women.
 Some German, Polish, and Slovak craftsmen also arrived, but they brought no food supplies.
 Newport brought a list of counterfeit Virginia Company orders which angered Smith greatly.
 One of the orders was to crown Indian leader Powhatan emperor and give him a fancy bedstead.
 The Company wanted Smith to pay for Newport's voyage with pitch, tar, sawed boards, soap ashes, and glass.

-After that, Smith tried to obtain food from the local Indians, but it required threats of military force for them to comply.
-Smith discovered that there were those among both the settlers and the Indians who were planning to take his life, and he was warned about the plan by Pocahontas.
+After that, Smith tried to obtain food from the local Natives, but it required threats of military force for them to comply.
+Smith discovered that there were those among both the settlers and the Natives who were planning to take his life, and he was warned about the plan by Pocahontas.
 He called a meeting and threatened those who were not working "that he that will not work shall not eat."
 After that, the situation improved and the settlers worked with more industry.